rafosorio/iks-workshop/_docs/box/box-home.md

 import App from "./components/App";

 const container = document.querySelector(".boxcontainer")
+/*
-let token = "hA9wlafLmDR";  //This token value will not work as it is not valid, please ask the lab facilitator for a token.
+This token value will not work as it is not valid, register for a dev account and create a dev token: https://developer.box.com/
+*/
+let token = "hA9wlafLmDR";

 render(<App token={token} />, container);
 ```